nhsengland/datascience/docs/articles/posts/20250415_Turing_paper.md

     - Paper: https://zenodo.org/records/15053194
 slug: driving-responsible-data-science
 description: >
-    Driving Responsible Data Science: A Case Study of NHS England's Data Science Team.
-This is a reproduction of the case study completed by the NHS England Data Science Team as a part of the Turing Experts in Residence programme.
+    "Driving Responsible Data Science: A Case Study of NHS England's Data Science Team.
+This is a reproduction of the case study completed by the NHS England Data Science Team as a part of the Turing Experts in Residence programme."

 ---